Tauranga: Transport

 Tauranga City Council is currently responsible for approximately 530 km of roads, 700 km of footpaths, cycle ways and access ways.

 Tauranga City Council also has a bit of work under way with their Transportation and Roads strategy.
 Their aim for the future to change current travel behaviour from a focus on private cars to more sustainable modes such as buses, cycling and walking.

 Air

 Tauranga Airport is served by Air New Zealand with flights to Auckland, Wellington and Christchurch.
 Sunair is based in Tauranga, operating a fleet of light aircraft.
-Sunair operates from Tauranga Airport to Whangarei, Claris, Whitanga and Motiti Island.
+Sunair operates from Tauranga Airport to Whangarei, Claris, Whitanga and Mōtītī Island.
 Barrier Air also operates from Tauranga to Great Barrier Island.